"TTS of Green Bay, LLC" was formed to give model railroad enthusiasts

 Winnebagoland Division of the NMRA

-) a premier train show of their own.
+) a premier train show.
 Our annual event caters to the entire spectrum of model railroading, from

-"Thomas the Tank" fans to MMR's.
+"Thomas the Tank" fans to master modelers.
 Unlike other hobbies, people of all ages, interests, budgets, and skill levels can have satisfaction and enjoyment working together to create their own little world.

 This is truly the World's Greatest Hobby

 !
 Our show is intended to not only target the die-hard modelers, but also to introduce the world of model railroading to the general public, particularly